-But if you want to earn a piece of the pie, too, check out our list of the top 20 highest-paying jobs in the world in 2018, and see if you’ve got what it takes to make the cut.
+But if you want to earn a piece of the pie, too, check out our list of the top 20 highest-paying jobs in the world, and see if you’ve got what it takes to make the cut.

 20. Physical Therapist

 Average salary: $87,930 (£69,866)

 From helping a patient walk again to relieving a severe case of arthritis, the day of a physical therapist is far from boring.
 In fact, for the best part, it’s challenging.
 You don’t know what issues you’ll be faced with and how hard it will be to treat them, but at the end of the day, it’s extremely rewarding.

 If you’re a data person and have a passion for numbers, becoming a statistician might just be your dream job.
 You’ll be tasked with analysing data and making predictions on trends for a number of clients.
 To succeed in this career, you’ll need a degree and a qualification from the Royal Statistical Society (RSS).

 In this digital age, it comes as no surprise that a software developer ranks amongst the best-paying jobs in the world.
 These tech gurus know how to build captivating and engaging websites, e-shops and blogging tools.
 They also have the added benefit of gaining a high-pay contract or a number of freelance gigs for the ultimate work-life balance.